nginx/unit-docs/source/howto/docker.rst

       createServer(app).listen()

-Its Unit configuration, stored as :file:`config.json`:
+Its Unit configuration, stored as :file:`config.json` in the same directory:

    .. code-block:: json